-I am a qualified Integrative Counsellor and a registered member of the British Association of Counselling and Psychotherapy (BACP).
+I am a qualified Integrative Counsellor/Psychotherapist and an Accredited Member of the British Association of Counselling and Psychotherapy (BACP).
 This evidences that I have achieved a higher standard of competent, ethical practice.

 In my private practice, I work with adult clients on an individual basis.
 I believe that an individual, tailored approach specific to the client is required in order to work through and gain a deeper understanding of the difficulties faced.
 As part of the therapeutic process, I hold the belief that one of the most important aspects of the work is our relationship with one another in order for a successful therapeutic outcome to be achieved.

 Feeling stuck?
 Even the strongest among us can feel lost, unsure, ambivalent, or unhappy at times.
 As a Counselling Professional, I can help you understand and manage whatever life throws at you, and how to do it successfully.
 I believe that you have the strength not just to survive, but to truly thrive.
 In times of emotional distress, not everyone has the support of friends or family to help them through the difficulties faced.
 I aim to provide a warm, neutral environment for us to explore any issues that you wish to bring to the therapeutic space, in an empathic and honest manner.